hylu-dev/hylu-blog/content/projects/darkstar-showdown/index.md

 ## Darkstar Showdown

 **Darkstar Showdown** is a 3D turn-based strategy game written in C++.
-It was submitted for the [Ubisoft NEXT 2024](https://toronto.ubisoft.com/ubisoft-toronto-next-2024-winners-celebrating-ontarios-student-talent-in-game-dev/) competition in the programming category winning third place.
+It was submitted for the [Ubisoft NEXT 2024](https://toronto.ubisoft.com/ubisoft-toronto-next-2024-winners-celebrating-ontarios-student-talent-in-game-dev/) competition in the programming category **winning third place**.
 The game was developed over 3 days, using a provided graphics API.
 The topic for this year was to make a game that involves the concept of "firing projectiles".

 {{< badge text="C++" icon="cpp" >}}
 {{< badge text="opengl" icon="opengl" >}}